matrix-org/matrix-spec-proposals/proposals/2733-add-hCaptcha-as-captcha-provider.md

 For Design, there are two notable mentions:
 * [VisualCaptcha](https://visualcaptcha.net/)
 * [MTCaptcha](https://www.mtcaptcha.com/)
-Regarding security and privacy the by far best option is [hCaptcha](https://www.hcaptcha.com/):
+Regarding security and privacy the by far best option is [hCaptcha](https://www.hcaptcha.com/) Since hCaptcha is pretty simmilar to reCaptcha design wise, it would be the ideal replacement since the majority of users are already familiar with reCaptcha.

 ## Security considerations